bytespider/jsOAuth-Twitter/api-reference/tweet.markdown

     notify('tweet failed to be posted.')
 }

-twitter.tweet("jsOAuth Twitter is a cool module for jsOAuth the javscript OAuth library", success, failure);
+var status = "jsOAuth Twitter is a cool module for jsOAuth the javscript OAuth library";
+twitter.tweet(status, success, failure);

 {% endhighlight %}